Who Pays the Mansion Tax in NJ?

 In the last few years, home values have increased exponentially in New Jersey and across the nation.
-Now, if you are buying a home, you may suddenly find yourself concerned over our “mansion tax” that is applied to any property that is bought for over $1 million.
+Now, if you are buying a home, you may suddenly find yourself concerned about our “mansion tax,” which is applied to any property bought for over $1 million.
 While many homes have increased to the point of triggering this tax, for new buyers who are purchasing a relatively moderate property, this can be an unfortunate surprise.

-If you are considering buying a home and are concerned you may be subject to the mansion tax, having a highly qualified New Jersey real estate attorney on your side is crucial.
-At The Matus Law Group, our attorneys are well-versed in the intricacies of the mansion tax and can help you navigate this complex issue.
-We understand that the prospect of an additional tax can be daunting, especially for first-time homebuyers.
-We are committed to providing personalized guidance and effective solutions to meet your needs.
-Contact us at (732) 785-4453 to schedule a consultation and let us assist you in making an informed decision for your future home.
+If you are considering buying a home and are concerned that you may be subject to the mansion tax, having a highly qualified New Jersey real estate attorney on your side is crucial.
+At The Matus Law Group, our attorneys are well-versed in the intricacies of the mansion tax and can help you address this issue effectively.
+We understand that the prospect of an additional tax can be intimidating, especially for first-time homebuyers.
+Our team is committed to providing personalized guidance and effective solutions to meet your needs.
+Contact us at (732) 785-4453 and let us assist you in making an informed decision for your future home.

 Avoid NJ’s Mansion Tax Pitfalls: Protect Your Wealth Now